FJrodafo/DiscordBOT/App/README.md

 ## Run it!

-This project needs a `config.json` into the `src` directory with some data related to your Discord server and your BOT token (make sure you have a BOT created in the [Discord Developer Portal](https://discord.com/developers/applications)):
+This project needs a `config.json` into the `src` directory with some data related to your Discord server and your BOT token (Make sure you have a BOT created in the [Discord Developer Portal](https://discord.com/developers/applications)):

 ```json
 {